ey-lab/formation-python/lessons/50-data-manipulation/51-Numpy/README.md

    np.sin(b) # return pointwised sinus
    ```

-### Important mark
+### Important Remark
 All these operations are said *vectorial*.
 One particularity of these kind of operations is that when they are called, the execution is performed by low level computing languages such as C, C++ or Fortran, consequence of what it makes these operations extremely time efficient.
+Keep it in mind, this is probably one of the features that makes NumPy so popular.

+## Indexing, Slicing and Iterating